Eigenbahn/vagrant-ansible-control-node/README.md

 ## Similar projects

+ - [Disposable Infrastructure post series from Exclamation Labs](https://www.exclamationlabs.com/blog/disposable-infrastructure-part-1-building-your-vagrant-control-node/) documents using an old Ubuntu 14.04 base box and installs Ansible from the official PPA.
+Provisoning is done via an inline shell script.
  - [baldoarturo/ansible-control-node](https://github.com/baldoarturo/ansible-control-node) uses an old Ubuntu 16.04 base box and installs Ansible from the official PPA.
 Provisoning is done via an inline shell script.